huggingface/huggingface_hub/docs/hub/how-to-upstream.md

+---
+title: How to create repositories and upload files to the Hub
+---

 # How to integrate upstream utilities in your library

 *Upstream* utilities allow you to publish files to the Hub from your library.
 This guide will show you how to: